 Among countless design-centric ventures and adventures over the years, Chris has designed over 90 rock music biographies for London publishers, many local projects including the much-loved Whitley Bay & Tynemouth Guide (in collaboration with Paul Irwin — q.v.), and is responsible for the Tyne Idols logo, brand development and any design and publicity materials.

 Many other gripping projects to speak of include creating the long-ago website bananastan.com with the legendary Van Dyke Parks which promoted the wonderful music of sunnier climes; designing the official biography for the great Jon Hiseman; working directly with several other long-time musical heroes on design assignments such as websites, publishing and advertising; and spreading the love for clients in places as far-flung as Italy, Zimbabwe, Canada, Botswana, Nigeria, Los Angeles, and the Caribbean.

-Currently "bringing the ghetto to the gentry" in the Northumberland countryside, Chris as Chrimson Graphics is, as of August 2019, soon to go to print on the Jamaica project, and putting the finishing touches to an all-new tourism publication in West Africa and soon to go to print on the now-complete Jamaica project, as well as writing a very sporadic blog in which musings on graphic design mingle with feeble attempts at humour.
+Currently "bringing the ghetto to the gentry" in the Northumberland countryside, Chris as Chrimson Graphics is, as of August 2019, soon to go to print on the Jamaica project, and putting the finishing touches to an all-new tourism publication in West Africa.

 A name linked with over three decades of music on television and other media, Chris Phipps has always maintained a talent for documenting the regional roots of pop and rock, showcasing his passion for the subject whether on a local or world platform.